Prix Saint-Alary

-The Prix Saint-Alary is a Group 1 flat horse race in France open to three-year-old thoroughbred fillies.
-It is run at Longchamp over a distance of 2,000 metres (about 11/4 miles), and it is scheduled to take place each year in May.
+The Prix Saint-Alary is a Group 2 flat horse race in France open to three-year-old thoroughbred fillies.
+It is run at Longchamp in Paris over a distance of 2,000 metres (about 11/4 miles), and takes place each year in May.

 History

 The event is named after Evremond de Saint-Alary (1868–1941), a successful racehorse owner and breeder.
 It was established in 1960, and was originally contested on Longchamp's middle course (moyenne piste).
 It was switched to the main course (grande piste) in 1987.

 The Prix Saint-Alary serves as a trial for the following month's Prix de Diane.
-Twelve fillies have won both races.
-The first was La Sega in 1962, and the most recent was Laurens in 2018.
+Thirteen fillies have won both races.
+The first was La Sega in 1962, and the most recent was Gezora in 2025.

+In 2024 the race was downgraded to Group Two status by the European Pattern Committee.